African-American LGBTQ community: Post-Stonewall riot - timeline

 In 1983, after a battle over LGB participation in the 20th anniversary March on Washington, a group of African-American leaders endorsed a national gay rights bill and put Audre Lorde from the National Coalition of Black Gays as speaker on the agenda.
 In 1984, Rev. Jesse Jackson included LGB people as part of his Rainbow/PUSH.

 In 1989, Kimberlé Crenshaw coined the term "intersectionality," to show how different aspects of one's identity, including race, sexuality, gender, etc., combine to affect their life.

 In 1993, William F. Gibson, national chairman of the board of NAACP, endorsed the March on Washington for Lesbian, Gay and Bi Equal Rights and Liberation and also supported repealing the ban on LGB service in the military.

 On February 2, 2009, the first episode of RuPaul's Drag Race aired, normalizing and promoting drag, and winning many awards.

 On May 19, 2012, the NAACP passed a resolution in support of same-sex marriage.
 That same month and year, President Obama became the first sitting president to openly support same-sex marriage.

-In 2013, the Black Lives Matter movement was established by three black women, two of whom identify as queer.
-From its inception, the founders of Black Lives Matter have always put black LGBT voices at the center of the conversation.
+In 2013, the Black Lives Matter movement was established by three Black women, two of whom identify as queer.
+From its inception, the founders of Black Lives Matter have always put Black LGBTQvoices at the center of the conversation.

-In 2017, Moonlight, a black queer centric film, won several highly acclaimed awards.
+In 2017, Moonlight, a Black queer centric film, won several highly acclaimed awards.

-In 2018, the critically acclaimed TV show Pose premiered, which is the first to feature a predominately people of color LGBT cast on a mainstream channel.
+In 2018, the critically acclaimed TV show Pose premiered, which is the first to feature a predominately people of color LGBTQ cast on a mainstream channel.

-In 2019, Atlanta's mayor Keisha Lance Bottoms became the first elected official to establish and host an annual event recognizing and celebrating the black LGBT community.
-Also in 2019, Spelman College which is part of the Atlanta University Center, became the first historically black college or university to fund a chair in queer studies.
+In 2019, Atlanta's mayor Keisha Lance Bottoms became the first elected official to establish and host an annual event recognizing and celebrating the Black LGBTQ community.
+Also in 2019, Spelman College which is part of the Atlanta University Center, became the first historically Black college or university to fund a chair in queer studies.
 The endowed chair is named after civil rights activist and famed poet Audre Lorde and backed by a matching gift of $2 million from philanthropist Jon Stryker.
-And also in 2019, Chicago's mayor Lori Lightfoot became the first openly queer black person elected to lead a major city.
+And also in 2019, Chicago's mayor Lori Lightfoot became the first openly queer Black person elected to lead a major city.

-In 2020, Ritchie Torres and Mondaire Jones became the first openly queer black members of the United States Congress.
+In 2020, Ritchie Torres and Mondaire Jones became the first openly queer Black members of the United States Congress.